brightspot/react-examples/brightspot-routing/README.md

 # Brightspot Routing

 Many front-end applications use URL segments to identify what data they need to fetch.
-By default, Brightspot content can be uniquely identified by `id`, but `id`s are not suited for use in human-readable URLs.
+By default, Brightspot content can be uniquely identified by `id`, but `id`'s are not suited for use in human-readable URLs.

 Brightspot provides the `Directory` class which includes APIs for managing URL paths to content stored in the database.
 These URL paths uniquely identify content and include context in the form of permalinks, aliases, and redirects.
 This information can also be made available in the content's view model.